kohesive/elasticsearch-data-import-handler/README.md

 ### TODOs

+* provide mappings with the configuration for newly created indexes, currently using templates is the best way
 * logging the processed count for each statement, currently if the SQL is valid but produces 0 results, you have no idea.
 * time zone offsets for any source SQL server (currently substitution times into SQL are local timezone of client)
 * allow date patterns in target index names